img 5537

 Yamaha PX-3

 A quick check on sales aggregator Hifi Shark shows that the Yamaha PX-3 typically sells for very sensible money.
-Most will need some TLC by this age, provided by someone who doesn’t just look at something like this and think: Recap!
+Most will need TLC by this age, provided by someone who doesn’t just look at something like this and think: Recap!
 I’ve seen these turntables sell for $1000 – 2000 AUD, and that represents spectacular buying, so if you have the opportunity, you know what to do.

 Yamaha PX-3